Distributed Algorithms for Internet-of-Things-enabled Prosumer Markets: A Control Theoretic Perspective: Use Cases

-In this case, we again assume that there are $N$ households in a community, with each household connected to the grid, and also has installed solar panels.
+In this use case, we again assume that there are $N$ households in a community participating in a prosumer market, with each household connected to the grid, and also has installed solar panels.
 Every household has batteries to store the energy either from the solar panel or the grid.
-The households work as prosumers in the sense that they can consume the stored energy as well as provide or sell excess energy for monetary benefits.
-Now, we assume that $\sum_{i=1}^N x_i(k) = C_x,$ be the aggregated consumption of stored energy over the entire community, on a given day $k$; whereas, the excess energy $C_y$ is sold to an external agency, with $\sum_{i=1}^N y_i(k) = C_y$.
+The households act as prosumers in the sense that they can consume stored energy as well as sell excess energy for monetary benefits.
+Let $x_i(k) \in \{0,1\}$ denote that household $i$ consumes stored energy at day $k$ or not, and let $y_i(k) \in \{0,1\}$ denote that household $i$ sells stored energy to an external community at day $k$ or not, for all $i$.
+Let $\overline{x}_i(k)$ denote the time-averaged amount of stored energy consumed by household $i$ over $k$ days, and let $\overline{y}_i(k)$ denote the time-averaged amount of stored energy sold by household $i$ to an external community over $k$ days, for all $i$.
+Now, we assume that $\sum_{i=1}^N x_i(k) = C_x,$ be the aggregated consumption of stored energy over the entire community on a given day $k$; whereas, the excess energy $C_y$ is sold to an external community, with $\sum_{i=1}^N y_i(k) = C_y$.
 Furthermore, we assume that each household may have a constraint on the amount of energy stored in order to realize the above strategy.
-As in the previous section, this {\em soft} constraint is captured as follows.
-On average, over a given period of time, household $i$ may expect to temporarily store the following amount of energy,
+As in the previous use case, this {\em soft} constraint is captured as follows.
+Let $T_i$ be the desired amount of energy stored by household $i$.
+Then, on average, over a sufficiently large given period $k$, household $i$ may expect to store the following desired amount of energy temporarily:

 with the deviation from this goal captured by a penalty function $g_i(\overline{x}_i+ \overline{y}_i - T_i)$.
-We might also require that, roughly speaking, a certain amount of storage is reserved for consumption and a certain amount to sell (production).
-Hence, again, the objective of the sharing platform is to minimize,
+We might also require that roughly speaking, a certain amount of storage is reserved for consumption and a certain amount to sell (production).
+Hence, again, the objective of the sharing platform is to minimize:

 subject to the constraints listed in Problem \ref{prob_des}.
 Notice that the definition of $h_i(\cdot)$ and $l_i(\cdot)$ is same as the previous use case.